Southpaw-TACTIC/Docs/mkdocs/quick-start/docs/quick-start-workflow.md

-## 3. Example workflow
+## 2. Example workflow

 In this guide, we will work with the following examples Sales Customer Lead workflow.

+![image](media/quick-start-build-workflow-6.PNG)

 This workflow includes,

-![image](media/quick-start-build-workflow-6.PNG)

 - manual tasks for data input, referral and follow-up
-- automated decisions based on customer locale, customer product interest
+- automated decisions based on customer locale and customer product interest
 - automated email notifications

-## 4. Configure condition nodes
+## 3. Configure condition nodes

 Condition nodes allow automated decision trees within your workflow.
 Using Python or Javascript, you can choose which output streams your workflow should take.
 The input object contains data from the execution flow.